“Last edited on February 12, 2017, at 1:53 PM.”

 Some of the cards that are great to start with are:

-American Express Everyday Preferred – This card has a 20,000 point bonus and only requires spending $1,000 in the first three months.
-It does have a $95 annual fee that you’ll have to pay but it earns 3x points at supermarkets and 2x at gas stations.
+American Express Everyday Preferred – This card currently has a 30,000 point bonus and only requires spending $2,000 in the first three months.
+It has a $95 annual fee that you’ll have to pay but it earns 3x points at supermarkets and 2x at gas stations.
 You also get a 50% bonus if you use the card at least 30 times per statement cycle.
 If you don’t want to spend the $95, the plain Everyday card has a 10,000 point bonus and pays 2x at supermarkets and a 20% bonus after 20 or more purchases.

 To read about how I choose what card to sign up for, check out How To Decide What Rewards Credit Card To Sign Up For Next.